DS-567/AMD-AOHW25_620/README.md

 # *From Brain-Inspiration to Silicon-Realisation:* SNN-based Smart Watchdogs for RISC-V Fault Detection

 *Contribution to the AMD Open Hardware Design Competition 2025: Spiking Neural Network (SNN)-based Smart Watchdogs for RISC-V Fault Detection*.
-Repo contains a demonstrator of the prototype with supporting documentation.
+Repository contains a complete demonstrator of the watchdog prototype with supporting documentation.

 Team number: **AMD-AOHW25_620**